A majorization-minimization approach to variable selection using spike and slab priors: The method

-If $\tau_{3}$ is small enough, the log-sum function in the right hand side of (\ref{10}) will give an approximate representation of $||\beta||_{0}$.
-Graphical representations for the log-sum function with different $\tau_{3}$ and their mixtures with the squared $l_{2}$ norm can be found in the top panel of Figure \ref{logsum.figure1}.
-In addition, since the log-sum function in (\ref{10}) is continuous on $\beta$, the combinatorial nature of $||\beta||_{0}$ is relaxed.
-However, the term $\log(1+\tau_{3}^{-1}|\beta_{j}|)$ is neither convex nor concave on $\beta_{j}\in\mathbb{R}$, and replacing $||\beta||_{0}$ with (\ref{9}) in (\ref{6}) will still make the whole objective function (\ref{10}) remain non-convex.
-To tackle this problem, a majorization-minimization algorithm is adopted.
-Majorization-minimization (MM) algorithms \cite{hunterandlange05},\cite{wuandlange08} are a set of analytic procedures aiming to tackle difficult optimization problems by modifying their objective functions so that solution spaces of the modified ones are easier to explore.
+If $\tau_{3}$ is small enough, the log-sum function on the right-hand side of (\ref{10}) will give an approximate representation of $\Vert \beta \Vert _{0}$.
+Graphical representations for the log-sum function with different $\tau_{3}$ and their mixtures with the squared $l_{2}$ norm can be found in the left and middle panels of Figure~\ref{logsumfigure1}.
+In addition, since the log-sum function in (\ref{10}) is continuous in $\beta$, the combinatorial nature of $\Vert \beta\Vert _{0}$ is relaxed.
+However, the term $\log(1+\tau_{3}^{-1}|\beta_{j}|)$ is not convex in $\beta_{j}$, and replacing $\Vert \beta\Vert _{0}$ with~(\ref{9}) in (\ref{6}) still makes objective function (\ref{10}) remain nonconvex.
+To tackle this problem, a majorization--minimization algorithm is adopted.
+Majorization-minimization (MM) algorithms~\cite{hunterandlange05,wuandlange08} are a set of analytic procedures aiming to tackle difficult optimization problems by modifying their objective functions so that solution spaces of the modified ones are easier to explore.
 For an objective function $g(\theta)$, the modification procedure relies on finding a function $h(\theta;\theta^{(l)})$ satisfying the following properties:

-In (\ref{10.1}), the objective function $g(\theta)$ is said to be majorized by $h(\theta;\theta^{(l)})$.
-In this sense, $h(\theta;\theta^{(l)})$ is called the majorization function.
-In addition, (\ref{10.1}) implies that $h(\theta; \theta^{(l)})$ is tangent to $g(\theta)$ at $\theta^{(l)}$.
-Moreover if $\theta^{(l+1)}$ is a minimizer of $h(\theta; \theta^{(l)})$, then (\ref{10.1}) further implies that
+In (\ref{101}), the objective function $g(\theta)$ is said to be majorized by $h(\theta;\theta^{(l)})$.
+In this sense, $h(\theta;\theta ^{(l)})$ is called the majorization function.
+In addition, (\ref{101}) implies that $h(\theta; \theta^{(l)})$ is tangent to $g(\theta)$ at $\theta^{(l)}$.
+Moreover, if $\theta^{(l+1)}$ is a minimizer of $h(\theta; \theta^{(l)})$, then (\ref{101}) further implies that